Question: How will the Academy select students for Fall 2018 entering 9th grade?

 Q: What about the arts?

 A: Students across all grade levels are exposed to the arts especially through our English and American History classes.
 We have a relationship with the Metropolitan Opera House which has enabled students to attend performances, rehearsals, and tour the facilities at Lincoln Center.
-Additionally, there is also a partnership with MoMA.
+Additionally, there are also partnerships with MoMA, Noguchi, the Center for Arts Education, and Upright Citizens Brigade.

 Q: Can I tour the campus?